Fellow-Consulting-AG/docapp-docs/docs/doc2/settings-document-types.md

 ### PROFILE

-Here you can define the profile that will be used, either Default or ZUGFeRD.<br> In profile ZUGFeRD there are predefined fields that are mandatory for this type of invoice.<br> If you do not explicitly use ZUGFeRD, please select "Default".
+Here you can define the profile that will be used, either Default or ZUGFeRD.<br> In profile ZUGFeRD there are predefined fields that are mandatory for this type of invoice.<br> If you do not explicitly use ZUGFeRD, please select `DEFAULT`.

 ![](/_images/doc2/Settings/Users/Document Types/Image_9_profiles.png)